jaschenk/Your-Microservice/README.md

 throughout your Eco-System Product Suite for Developing, Building and Deploying Microservices Architecture Services and Various Components.

+The one nice feature is that Security with a IdP using JWTs is first and included in this core.

 ## Local Setup
 Simply ensure you have the necessary Pre-requisites and you should be good to go...